Sample Letter/Email for Proposed Medicaid Cuts

 Medicaid and the Children’s Health Insurance Program (CHIP) are essential elements of health care coverage for children.
 Federal policy innovations over the last decade have driven the child un-insurance rate to its lowest point in our history.
 Recent studies show that insurance coverage expansions over the past decade have resulted in significant improvements in children’s access to health services, and in turn, improvements in their health and well-being.

-Research has also shown that affordable, comprehensive health care coverage yields a strong return on investment by preventing costly illnesses and service needs later in life, creating a healthier workforce, and improving the economic success of future taxpayers.
+Research has also shown that affordable, comprehensive health care coverage, strong nutrition, and quality early childhood education all yield strong returns on investment by preventing costly illnesses and service needs later in life, creating a healthier workforce, and improving the economic success of future taxpayers.

 As Congress discusses changes to our current health care system, I urge you to remember that children are not just little adults.
 They have a unique set of health care needs that require special attention.
 They must have access to insurance coverage, and that coverage must be designed so that it is age-appropriate and addresses the needs of children as they grow.
 A comprehensive pediatric benefit package must include services such as preventive care, pediatric mental health and dental care, and pediatric medical and surgical subspecialty care.

 As Congress works on changes to our system of health care financing, I urge you to hold the needs of children as a top priority.
-Please build on our current successes by voting to maintain Medicaid and CHIP funding for children.
+Please build on our current successes by voting to maintain Medicaid, CHIP, and WIC funding for children.

 [YOUR NAME & CONTACT INFO]